HaLoRA: Hardware-aware Low-Rank Adaptation for Large Language Models Based on Hybrid Compute-in-Memory Architecture: Methodology

-We propose a deployment strategy for finetuned LLMs in a hybrid CIM architecture that exploits the complementary strengths of RRAM and SRAM.
-As shown in Fig.~\ref{method_fig}b, the architecture implements the LLM backbone in RRAM, leveraging its storage density and energy efficiency.
-The noise-sensitive and task-specific LoRA branch is deployed on SRAM for accurate write operations and efficient task adaptation.
-For attention blocks, while previous works \cite{ReTransformer,ReTransformer_2} demonstrate fully RRAM-based deployment, the dynamic matrix-matrix multiplication (MatMul) requires extensive write-verify operations during inference.
-To achieve efficient dynamic matrix operations, the MatMul modules are allocated to SRAM for lower memory writing overhead.
+In this paper, we propose a deployment strategy for finetuned LLMs in a hybrid CIM architecture that leverages the complementary strengths of RRAM and SRAM.
+As shown in Fig.~\ref{method_fig}b, this strategy implements the LLM backbone in RRAM, leveraging its storage density and energy efficiency.
+The noise-sensitive and task-specific LoRA branch is deployed on SRAM to ensure accurate write operations and efficient task adaptation.